UtahJS/slack-coc/README.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone.
+In the interest of fostering an open and welcoming environment, we as members and contributors pledge to make our community and any projects related to it a safe and harassment-free experience for everyone.

 ## Our Standards